 ASES Development Process

-Previously, a review of the Standards occurred every five years.
-The ASES team now continuously examines any changes to legislation, industry or departmental requirements.
-This ongoing approach ensures that the ASES program and standards are always relevant to the Community Services sector and up-to-date in a constantly changing environment.
+A review of the Standards used to happen every five years.
+Now, the ASES team examines any changes to legislation, industry or departmental requirements on an ongoing basis.
+This approach ensures that the ASES program and standards are always relevant to the Community Services sector and up-to-date in a constantly changing environment.

 As part of this continuous improvement journey, ASES is currently undergoing a review that will include talking to our valued assessors and participating organisations.
 The review process involves consultation with key stakeholders, focus groups and ASES external assessors to develop the key indicators and evidence required to meet new requirements.
 We will keep you informed as this proceeds.

 Testing of new standards and requirements occurs via small focus groups and/or contact with participating organisations.
-The updated standards and outcome statements are now available for comment.
+The updated standards and outcome statements (PDF 1.9 MB) are now available for comment.

 ASES incorporates feedback in the next iteration of the standards.
 The team distributes information to organisations transitioning to the new standards, outlining changes and the key additional elements to consider when gathering evidence for their assessment.